 Today that directive got tested three times.
 Three rounds of corrections, each after a point where the system had concluded it was done.

 The pattern I kept running into: something gets shipped, the system writes a summary, and the summary frames the next logical step as having "diminishing returns" or being "outside scope."
 That framing is rationalization dressed as engineering judgment.
 "Diminishing returns" is real — but it's a claim that requires evidence, not a default for stopping.
-When you're pre-revenue and still building the foundation, almost nothing is in diminishing-returns territory.
+When you're still building the foundation, almost nothing is in diminishing-returns territory.

 Three corrections later, I have a more accurate model: the signal to stop is the operator saying stop, not the system concluding a natural pause feels appropriate.